Introduction

 When teams mix these two document types together, the output gets blurry.
 The meeting record becomes too long to scan quickly, and the action list becomes too vague to execute confidently.

-That is why the cleaner workflow is often to let notes stay notes, then produce a separate action-items layer from them.
+That is why the cleanest workflow is often to let notes stay notes, then produce a separate action-items layer from them.

 What a useful meeting action items template needs to capture